 Instrument

-Each Department shall adopt peer evaluation forms that will assess course content, instructional design, instructional delivery, and assessment methods.
+Each Department shall adopt peer evaluation forms that assess course content, instructional design, instructional delivery, and assessment methods.
 In the absence of a formally adopted departmental form, the department shall use a university-wide template provided by the Provost.

-Each department may adopt a protocol for face-to-face real time peer observations of teaching where applicable.
+Each department may adopt a protocol for face-to-face real time peer observations of teaching and review of online classes where applicable.

 Frequency

-Each department or equivalent unit shall establish a written policy which describes the frequency and scheduling of peer evaluation of courses.
-The following minimum frequency shall apply:
+The following minimum frequency of peer evaluations shall apply:

-For part-time temporary faculty, the first time a course is taught by the instructor and, thereafter, at least one section every other year of employment regardless of a break in service.
+For part-time temporary faculty, the first time an eligible course is taught by the instructor and the first time it is taught in a new modality, and, thereafter, at least one section every other year of employment regardless of a break in service.

-For full-time temporary faculty, two sections each semester for the first year and two sections each academic year thereafter.
+For full-time temporary faculty, two sections of eligible courses each semester for the first year and two sections each academic year thereafter.

-For probationary faculty, two sections (to include as many different courses as possible) every semester.
+For probationary faculty, two sections (to include as many different eligible courses as possible) every semester.

-For tenured faculty, one section each academic year on a rotating basis such that during a five year period the maximum number of different courses is evaluated.
+For tenured faculty, one section each academic year on a rotating basis such that during a five-year period the maximum number of different eligible courses is evaluated.

-Additional peer evaluation reports may be requested by the instructor or required by the College/School Personnel Committee, Dean or Provost on a case by case basis.
+Additional peer evaluation reports may be requested by the instructor or required by the Department Chair, College/School Personnel Committee, Dean or Provost on a case by case basis.

 Procedures